 We are extremely happy with our Nuvo Cabinet paint but drawers get slammed and they rub when you’re lifting them to pull out, (which is standard for RVs).
-6 people living in 300 square feet dictates that paint WILL be scuffed and need touch up paint here and there.
+6 people living in 300 square feet dictates that paint WILL be scuffed and need a touch-up paint here and there.

 Touch Up Paint Can Be Easy

 I have to admit that Pinterest was once again my inspiration for this product.
-These rubbermaid paint sticks looked promising to alleviate my issues mentioned above.
+These Rubbermaid paint sticks looked promising to alleviate the issues mentioned above.
 But I couldn’t find the Rubbermaid ones locally.
-Instead I found the Shur-Line Touch Up Painters at our local Lowes for about $8.
+Instead, I found the Shur-Line Touch Up Painters at our local Lowes for about $8.
 The roller refills were just under $4.

 Pretty nifty huh?

 Um…yes, it is neat.
 But please proceed with caution.
 I love that it is squeezable, don’t get me wrong.
 It’s a great feature but you MUST practice restraint.
 It is possible to be overzealous in your squeezing which WILL result in drips.
 (I had to do a bit of cleanup which is an entirely different matter)

 Basically, you squeeze a little and roll a little.
 This little baby is very convenient and I was pleased with the results.